Introducing the Builtin Class and Pattern-based Parameter Specification

 As before, this method has an evaluation parameter at the end.

-For example, let’s add a string parameter.
-In Mathics3 the function might look like this:
+For example, let’s add a string parameter, named person.
+In Mathics3, the function might look like this:

 The evaluation method, looks like this: